Add To Favorites

 Lichtenstein's most famous art resembles comic book illustrations in everything except its large scale.
 His subject matter was popular culture, earning his work the label of Pop Art.
 The images he drew were outlined and filled with flat color and textural dots, exactly as if they were comics.
 With a partner, compare his paintings In the Car and Takka Takka to pictures you might find in comic books.
 Identify several similarities and differences.

-To begin a drawing in this comic book style, use a black Crayola® Marker to draw a portrait of a person who is thinking about something.
+To begin a drawing in this comic book style, students use a black Crayola® Washable Marker to draw a portrait of a person who is thinking about something.
 Draw the person's face fairly large, and show the person's feelings by giving him or her the appropriate facial expression.

 Take an extraordinary look at ordinary objects, using oil pastels to experiment with color and value in the style of Pop